RidwanHaque/BMO-AI-Assistant/readme.md

 # BMO Vision Project

 ## Overview
 BMO Vision is a computer vision application designed to perform facial and object recognition using advanced algorithms.
 The application leverages OpenCV for image processing and integrates with a database for storing recognition data.
+(BMO ChatBot AI)

 ## Features
 - Real-time facial recognition